inigolabs/inigo-explorer-oss/README.md

 7. Submit a pull request.

 ## FAQ
-* To run the expolere on Next JS, disable server side rendering.
+* To run the Expoler on Next JS, disable server side rendering.
 * create-react-app is deprecated and no longer supported.

 ---